Trial of Yolanda Saldívar: Second week

 The defense called Rivera to the stand and explained to the jury that Rivera had a conflict of interest after finding out that he had a poster of Selena hanging on his wall and was treated to a Selena T-shirt by Quintanilla, Jr. Tinker explained to the jury that the confession was signed by an exhausted, sleep deprived Saldívar after eleven hours of questioning and being denied water, food, and use of a bathroom.
 Tinker asked Rivera why he destroyed his notes, and why he had not recorded his interrogation of Saldívar, had not provided her with a lawyer as the law requires, and had not allowed her to see her relatives after signing her confession.
 A few days later, the Mexican Mafia sent Tinker a signed postcard declaring their intention to harm him and his family for defending Saldívar.

 On October 19, the defense called the two surgeons who tried to revive Selena at the hospital.
-The defense questioned why Quintanilla, Jr. would request that a blood transfusion not to be performed on Selena due to his religious beliefs, when by law, Pérez would have the final say whether or not the procedure would be performed.
+The defense questioned why Quintanilla, Jr. would request that a blood transfusion not be performed on Selena due to his religious beliefs, when by law, Pérez would have the final say whether or not the procedure would be performed.
 The autopsy pictures of Selena were displayed for everyone to see.
 The white American jury member was affected by the pictures, and was seen "bursting into tears" as Lloyd White described his findings in detail.
-According to Arrarás, Saldívar was seen as "impassive"; she had "lowered her head" when the autopsy pictures were shown.
+According to Arrarás, Saldívar was seen as "impassive" (expressionless) and had "lowered her head" when the autopsy pictures were shown.

 After confirming that Selena was not pregnant, contradicting rumors in media reports, White announced his conclusion: "this was a homicide, not an accident."
 The prosecution called on a firearms expert who found the gun to be in working condition and stating that a person pulling the trigger must use a "great amount of pressure".
 Valdez showed pictures of the motel room where Selena had been shot, claiming, "It was impossible for [Saldívar] not know her friend had been wounded," and "this meant that she had not come to [Selena's] aid because she chose not to."